IIDA Northland Chapter awards region's most Fresh, Artistic and Brilliant design work at the annual FAB Awards.

 200 Oak Street SE.

 Minneapolis, MN 55455

-The region's most outstanding interior design work was recognized at the 11th annual FAB Awards the evening of April 17th.
+The region's most outstanding interior design work will be recognized at the 13th annual FAB Awards the evening of April 8th.

 HGA Architects and Engineers

 Surly Destination Brewery

 Thank you to our 2016 FAB Award Jurors: